seekr/site/notes/digital garden.md

-_this note is awaiting for the intervention from the Muse_
+_this note is awaiting the intervention from the Muse_